 Personal boundaries can help a lot with burnout.
 Set job-related limits, such as leaving work at the office, or if you work from home, complete tasks during specific hours and then put them away.
 Set boundaries with whatever is causing the burnout.

-We really do recommend that you seek professional help from one of the therapists at BetterHelp.com as professional therapy can be highly effective in helping you to get a handle on your thoughts.
+It is a good idea to seek professional help from one of the therapists at BetterHelp.com as professional therapy can be highly effective in helping you to get a handle on your thoughts.

 How to stop racing thoughts in general: